lyne408/mods-and-plugins-sortor/README.md

 2. Download the latest releases and extract it.

 3. Config the installation path of your MO2 portable instance

+	Open `./dist/SortMod.js` which contains the following JavaScript code:

    ```javascript
    const moTwoInstallationDirectory = 'D:\\TES\\SE_Program\\Mod Organizer 2 (Archive)-6194-2-3-0';